 Now it’s your turn.
 Join in the conversation(s) here:

 - Join our FREE freelancer mastermind group on Facebook

 - Click this link to add your opinion to the conversation

-In the end, only you know your business situation well enough to choose between Freshbooks and Quickbooks.
+In the end, only you know your business situation well enough to choose.

 But that can be a pretty disappointing answer if you’re really having some decision paralysis here.
 So… here’s our overall recommendation: